Marshall and Sharleen Formby

 - B. A., English Literature, UCLA, 1986

 - Prior to arriving at Tech I worked in market research for SmithGeiger, LLC, a Los Angeles-based media consulting firm.
 In addition to media clients, I also consulted on major health communication research studies for the Centers for Disease Control and Family Health International.
+Before market research, I was an associate professor in the Department of Telecommunications at Indiana University, Bloomington.
 I started my career as a reporter in Los Angeles and worked on Jerry Brown’s 1992 presidential campaign.

 - Bucy, E. P., & Holbert, R. L. (Eds.)
 (2011).
 Sourcebook for Political Communication Research: Methods, Measures, and Analytical Techniques.
 New York: Routledge.